FrederikTobner/The_Holy_Book_of_8086/README.md

 #### The Bus interface unit (BIU)

-The BIU provides the 8086 with acces to external memory and I/O devices.
+The BIU provides the 8086 with acces to external memory and I/O devices and with a 6 Byte prefetch queue.
+This is because the biggest instruction that the microprocessor can process has a size of 6 Bytes.

+#### Control Unit

+The Control unit decodes the instructions stored in the pre-fetch-Queue.

 #### Execution Unit